XiangyuLuo/MICS/readme.md

 ```

 Please see the R file in the demo folder to generate the simulation data, run MICS and plot the Q-Q plots.

+Once you have any questions, please email the package maintainer Xiangyu Luo via xiangyuluo@ruc.edu.cn